DallasMorningNews/django-assignment-desk/README.md

         pip install django-assignment-desk

-2. Add \"assignment_desk\" to your INSTALLED\_APPS setting like this:
+2. Add six entries (four helper apps, \"editorial_staff\" and \"assignment_desk\") to your INSTALLED\_APPS setting (in `settings.py`) like this:

         INSTALLED_APPS = [
             ...
+            'django.contrib.humanize',
+            ...
+            'bootstrap3',
+            'colorfield',
+            'rest_framework',
+            ...
+            'editorial_staff',
             'assignment_desk',
         ]

+    **NOTE:** If you already installed `django-editorial-staff`, you may have a number of these in your `INSTALLED_APPS` setting already.
+They only need to be listed once.

+3. Add (or update) the following lines to your `settings.py` file (to configure form rendering):

+        BOOTSTRAP3 = {
+            'field_renderers': {
+                'default': 'bootstrap3.renderers.FieldRenderer',
+                'inline': 'bootstrap3.renderers.InlineFieldRenderer',
+                'immaterial': 'assignment_desk.field_renderers.ImmaterialFieldRenderer',
+            },
+        }

-3. Include the assignment_desk URLconf in your project urls.py like this:
+4. Include the editorial_staff and assignment_desk URLconfs in your project's urls.py like this:

+        url(r'^staff/', include('editorial_staff.urls')),
         url(r'^assignments/', include('assignment_desk.urls')),

-4. Run `python manage.py migrate` to install the data models into your database.
+5. Run `python manage.py migrate` to install the data models into your database.

+    **NOTE:** As mentioned above, this command will fail if you're not using ``

-4. Start the development server and visit
+6. Start the development server and visit
     <http://127.0.0.1:8000/assignments/> to start editing assignments.

-5. Visit <http://127.0.0.1:8000/assignments/api/> to explore the app's REST API.

 Configuration